SofaPirate/Plaquette/docs/Timer.rst

 A timer digital source unit that counts time.
 The timer can be started, stopped, and resumed.

-When started, the timer goes from 0 to 1 through its duration.
+When started, the timer goes from 0.0 to 1.0 (ie. 0% to 100%) through its duration.

 |Example|
 ---------